starsite/FileMaker-Swift/README.md

 I updated SwiftFM this weekend to include the new `validateSession()` method.
 With this, we no longer need to create and track expiry values with `isActiveToken()`.
 So that's good.
 However, Claris is using a slightly different URL path validations, so I went ahead and refactored all of the calls to use `host`, `db`, and `auth` environment values.
 That's a better way to do it, anyway.

 I also moved the Data API `message` response into the completion block.
-So now you can access `message` in the closure, where it's more helpful. 😘
+So now you can access the server `message` in the closure, where it's more helpful. 😘

 ---